Argentine health minister resigns amid vaccine scandal

-Gonzalez Garcia had not spoken publicly about the resignation request, but the official said he was no longer part of the government.
+Carla Vizzotti, the No. 2 official at the ministry under González García, will take over as minister, the state news agency Télam said.

+The stir in Argentina follows an uproar in Peru last week after it was confirmed that more than 400 political officials and other prominent people, including then President Martín Vizcarra, secretly received doses of the vaccine produced by the Chinese pharmaceutical company Sinopharm before health professionals.

-The scandal erupted when journalist Horacio Verbitsky, whose stories and columns on a website and on the radio are seen as pro-government, said he called the minister to request a vaccinination and González García summoned him to the Health Ministry where he received a Sputnik V vaccine shot Thursday.
+González Garcia’s removal came after journalist Horacio Verbitsky, whose stories and columns on a website and on the radio are seen as pro-government, said he called the minister to request a vaccination and González García summoned him to the Health Ministry where he received a Sputnik V vaccine shot Thursday.

 “I decided to get vaccinated.
 I started to find out where to do it.
 I called my old friend Ginés González García, whom I have known long before he was a minister,” Verbitsky told a local radio station.
 “I went to the ministry and the team of vaccinators was there.”